-Nancy Lattanzio Quigg was born and raised in Syracuse, the eldest of eight siblings.
+Outgoing Vice-Chair Nancy Lattanzio Quigg was born and raised in Syracuse, the eldest of eight siblings.
 She became a licensed real estate agent in 1981 and an Associate Broker in 1985.
 She works with land developers and builders, as well as the general buying and selling of existing homes in the Central New York region.
 In 2007, Nancy was awarded Realtor of the Year by the Greater Syracuse Association of Realtors (GSAR), a distinguished honor in the Real Estate community.
 Nancy has also been elected to the GSAR Board as a Director four separate times throughout her career and is currently serving out her most recent term.
-More recently, Nancy was elected President to the GSAR Board of Realtors for 2021 - a stellar accomplishment.
-Historically, she also served as Vice President.
 Nancy continues to be very active in the New York Real Estate arena, where she has served as Director for the New York State Association of Realtors Board of Directors, as well as Regional Vice President.
-In addition, Nancy served as the Trustee Chair and committee member for the Realtor Political Action Committee (RPAC) for New York State, and she is currently a member of the National
+In addition, Nancy served as the Trustee Chair and committee member for the Realtor Political Action Committee (RPAC) for New York State, and she is currently a member of the National Women's Council of Realtors.

-Women's Council of Realtors.
 Prior to Real Estate, Nancy earned a Bachelor's degree in Elementary Education and a minor in Child Psychology and taught in the Syracuse City School District from 1975 to 1979.
 She also volunteers her time as a member of the Daughters of Columbus and a fundraiser for the Tele-Auction for National Public Television.
 In her free time, Nancy enjoys cooking and baking, travel, and spending time with family.
+County Executive Ryan McMahon appointed her to serve on the Land Bank's board of directors in October 2020.